ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

       METPLUS_PATH: </path/to/METplus/METplus-4.1.0>
       MET_INSTALL_DIR: </path/to/met/10.1.0>

-To turn on verification tasks in the workflow, include the ``parm/wflow/verify.yaml`` file in the ``rocoto: tasks: taskgroups:`` section of ``config.yaml``.
+To turn on verification tasks in the workflow, include the desired ``parm/wflow/verify_*.yaml`` file(s) in the ``rocoto: tasks: taskgroups:`` section of ``config.yaml``.

 .. code-block:: console

    rocoto:
      tasks:
-       taskgroups: '{{ ["parm/wflow/prep.yaml", "parm/wflow/coldstart.yaml", "parm/wflow/post.yaml", "parm/wflow/verify.yaml"]|include }}'
+       taskgroups: '{{ ["parm/wflow/prep.yaml", "parm/wflow/coldstart.yaml", "parm/wflow/post.yaml", "parm/wflow/verify_pre.yaml", "parm/wflow/verify_det.yaml"]|include }}'

-The ``verify.yaml`` file includes the definitions of several common verification tasks by default.
-They are independent of each other, so users may want to turn some off depending on the needs of their experiment.
+The ``verify_*.yaml`` files include the definitions of several common verification tasks by default. :numref:`Table %s <VX-yamls>` indicates which functions each ``verify_*.yaml`` file configures.
+The tasks in each file are independent of each other, so users may want to turn some off depending on the needs of their experiment.
 Note that the ENSGRID and ENSPOINT tasks apply only to ensemble model verification.
 Additional verification tasks appear in :numref:`Table %s <VXWorkflowTasksTable>`.

+.. _VX-yamls:

+.. list-table:: Verification YAML Task Groupings
+   :widths: 20 50
+   :header-rows: 1

+   * - File
+     - Description
+   * - verify_pre.yaml
+     - Contains (meta)tasks that are prerequisites for both deterministic and ensemble verification (vx)
+   * - verify_det.yaml
+     - Perform deterministic vx
+   * - verify_ens.yaml
+     - Perform ensemble vx

-To turn off a task, simply include its entry from ``verify.yaml`` as an empty YAML entry.
+To turn off a task, simply include its entry from ``verify_*.yaml`` as an empty YAML entry in ``config.yaml``.
 For example, to turn off PointStat tasks:

 .. code-block:: console

    rocoto:
      tasks:
-       taskgroups: '{{ ["parm/wflow/prep.yaml", "parm/wflow/coldstart.yaml", "parm/wflow/post.yaml", "parm/wflow/verify.yaml"]|include }}'
+       taskgroups: '{{ ["parm/wflow/prep.yaml", "parm/wflow/coldstart.yaml", "parm/wflow/post.yaml", "parm/wflow/verify_det.yaml"]|include }}'
      metatask_vx_ens_member:
        metatask_PointStat_mem#mem#: